Playwright’s Journal 2026 – James Hutchison

 Hamnet stars Jessie Buckley as Agness, Paul Mescal as Will, and Jacobi Jupe as Hamnet.
 Directed by Chloé Zhao and adapted for the screen by Chloé Zhao and Maggie O’Farrell with cinematography by Łukasz Żal and music composed by Max Richter.

-Graphic for Brave New World by Aldous Huxley for Playwright's Blog 2026
+Graphic for Brave New World by Aldous Huxley for Playwright's Journal 2026

 Good news.
 I completed my 2026 Reading Challenge.
 I’ve read one book of my goal to read one book.
 At this rate I might even have enough time to read another one.